sashirestela/slimvalidator/README.md

 ### @Extension
 - **Description**: Checks that the file extension is one of an expected list.
-- **Applies to**: Fields of type: java.nio.file.Path, java.io.File.
+- **Applies to**: Fields of type: java.nio.file.Path or java.io.File.
+- **Exceptions**:
+    - When the underlying filename is empty.
+    - When the filename extension is bad formed.
+    - When the value is of an unexpected type, unless isVariableType is true.
 - **Parameters**:
     - _value_: Array of expected extensions.
 Mandatory.
+    - _isVariableType_: Whether the field type is variable.
+The default value is false.
 - **Error messages**:
     - If file extension is not any of the _value_ array:
         - _extension must be one of {value}._